Jim Holvay: Early life

-Before his teen years, while attending St. Barbara School in Brookfield, Jim's brother, Dennis, brought home the 78 rpm record of "Rock Around the Clock" by Bill Haley And His Comets, which accelerated Jimmy's interest in music.
+In his early years, while attending St. Barbara School in Brookfield, Jim's brother, Dennis, brought home the 78 rpm record of "Rock Around the Clock" by Bill Haley And His Comets, which accelerated Holvay's interest in music.

-With money saved, Jim bought his first guitar along with a Mel Bay chord book at the age of 12.
+With money saved, Holvay bought his first guitar along with a Mel Bay chord book at the age of 12.
 Dennis found out the frustrations about how hard it was to push the strings down to the fret board and had an idea.
 When their father asked Dennis what he thought Jimmy would like for Christmas that year the answer was a better guitar.
-That Christmas Jim unwrapped the princely sum of $75, a Hofner archtop guitar.
-That spring, Dennis suggested to his father that Jimmy would like a DeArmond pickup and a Supro amplifier for Jim's birthday.
+That Christmas, he unwrapped the princely sum of $75, a Hofner archtop guitar.
+That spring, Dennis suggested to his father that Jimmy would like a DeArmond pickup and a Supro amplifier for his birthday.

 In 7th grade he formed The Rockin' Rebels.
 His first paying gig was at the opening of a Go-Kart Shop in Lyons, IL.
-A couple years of guitar lessons plus a recording session featuring two blues-progression instrumentals, Jim entered Lyons Township High School as a freshman in 1959.
+A couple years of guitar lessons plus a recording session featuring two blues-progression instrumentals, Holvay entered Lyons Township High School as a freshman in 1959.
 Then, he played in a group called Jimmy & The Jesters.
 His father drove him to Record Row on the south side of Chicago.
 Within a few blocks of each other were the labels Vee Jay, Constellation, King and Chess Records.
-Jim met Chess Records A&R Willie Dixon with his acetate tape in hand.
-Even though Jim was turned down, to his advantage, he received constructive criticism that would help him.
-Jim also met Leonard Chess and Curtis Mayfield who influenced Jim's songwriting and guitar playing.
+Holvay met Chess Records A&R Willie Dixon with his acetate tape in hand.
+Even though Holvay was turned down, to his advantage, he received constructive criticism that would help him.
+Holvay also met Leonard Chess and Curtis Mayfield who influenced Holvay's songwriting and guitar playing.
 While in high school, he purchased a sunburst-finish Fender Stratocaster, played and recorded a couple of songs on Terry Records with an Aurora, Illinois band named The MayBees and met his longtime collaborator, Gary Beisbier.
 During his junior and senior years, Holvay connected with Jim Lounsbury, the local TV dance show host, and played at the Lounsbury record hops in Illinois, Michigan, Indiana and Wisconsin.
-Holvay graduated in 1963 and joined a band called The Chicagoans with Gary.
+Holvay graduated in 1963 and joined a band called The Chicagoans with Beisbier.